Skip to main content

 Swiss4net is another company that is investing in the construction and operation of local optical fibre networks.
 Swiss4net is planning, constructing and financing FTTH networks based on P2P architecture in communes and cities where they can lease the duct installations required from the commune or energy provider.
 Swiss4net now has at least eight local optical fibre networks (e.g. in Morges, Pully, Chiasso, Ascona, Baden and Wettingen).
 Various telecom providers deliver their services via the networks operated by Swiss4net.

-As far as subscriptions are concerned, we note that the number of domestic fibre-optic contracts (FTTH/B) in Switzerland is gradually increasing, with the broadband market almost saturated at around 4.25 million connections.
-Growth of the fibre-optic segment is primarily the result of DSL and CATV subscribers migrating to fibre optic technology.
-At the end of 2024, the estimated number of fibre-optic connections amounted to around 32% of total broadband connections in Switzerland, or around 1.4 million.
+As far as subscriptions are concerned, we note that the number of domestic fibre-optic contracts (FTTH/B) in Switzerland is gradually increasing, with the broadband market almost saturated at around 4.2 million connections.
+Growth of the fibre-optic segment is primarily the result of DSL subscribers migrating to fibre optic technology.
+At the end of 2024, the estimated number of fibre-optic connections amounted to around 32% of total broadband connections in Switzerland, or around 1.5 million.